dburles/graphql-client/README.md

 Internally that's all the cache does.
 The `setCache` function allows the cache to be manipulated.
 Once you have updated the cache with `setCache`, calling `fetch` (with the same variables) will return the updated cache.

-> Can I use it with React
+> Can I use it with React?

 Yes, here's a `Query` component https://gist.github.com/dburles/253a25366365232298d34b03b13f316f